InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 The CMP will, in most cases, invoke the callback when  either the `'tcloaded'` OR `'cmpuishown'` + `'useractioncomplete'` `eventStatus`(s) occur, but never for all three `eventStatuses` within the same page view.
 However, if an existing and valid TC string is available and the CMP does not intend to to surface a UI automatically (`'tcloaded'`) but the user manually surfaces the UI and changes their selected choices (`'cmpuishown'` + `'useractioncomplete'`) all three `eventStatuses` would appear within the same page view.

-The callback shall be invokedwith `false` as the argument for the `success` parameter if the callback could not be registered as a listener for any reason.
+The callback shall be invoked with `false` as the argument for the `success` parameter if the callback could not be registered as a listener for any reason.

 **Note:** Unlike the other API commands, the `addEventListener` callback may be called as many times as the TC String is changed — callback functions should be defensive and remove themselves as listeners if this behavior is not desired via `removeEventListener`.